International Development Consulting Project Travel Fund

 Selection is based on the quality and relevance of project analysis and tasks to the MBA skillset, and available funding given the number of students requesting support.
 In addition, preference will be given to projects initiated or organized by non-governmental organizations (NGOs), public, and nonprofit organizations.

-MBA project team leaders seeking support for their team should contact the Tamer Center for Social Enterprise as early as possible, and before making travel arrangements for the project.
-Prior to travel, students (including teams staffed on Pangea Advisors projects) must demonstrate progress and provide the following information (teams leaders should upload this information to the Projects Wiki):
+MBA project team leaders seeking support for their team should contact the Tamer Institute as early as possible, and before making travel arrangements for the project.
+Prior to travel, students (including teams staffed on Pangea Advisors projects) must demonstrate progress and provide the following information:

 - Project description: one page that contains an organization and/or client description, contact details for the project supervisor, project scope, analysis and deliverables.